klukashka/Vaultx/docs/overview/why_vaultx.md

 # Why Vaultx?

+!!! note
-### It is important to say, that Vaultx is inspired by [hvac](https://github.com/hvac/hvac).
+    It is important to say, that Vaultx is inspired by [hvac](https://github.com/hvac/hvac).
 Architecture and interface are taken from there.

-### Then, why use Vaultx instead of hvac?

 ### There are several reasons for that: